OPS-E2E-PPE/VBA-Docs/api/Word.ParagraphFormat.CharacterUnitFirstLineIndent.md

 keywords: vbawd10.chm156434560
 f1_keywords:
 - vbawd10.chm156434560
-ms.prod: word
 api_name:
 - Word.ParagraphFormat.CharacterUnitFirstLineIndent
 ms.assetid: f5e68ef0-7086-4d33-7ed0-3c0569d203cd
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ParagraphFormat.CharacterUnitFirstLineIndent property (Word)

 Returns or sets the value (in characters) for a first-line or hanging indent.
 Use a positive value to set a first-line indent, and use a negative value to set a hanging indent.
 Read/write **Single**.

 ## Syntax

 _expression_. `CharacterUnitFirstLineIndent`

 _expression_ Required.
 A variable that represents a '[ParagraphFormat](Word.ParagraphFormat.md)' object.

 ## Example